 Moving forward, as the number of graduates increase and a degree becomes a norm here, I would think that Singaporeans should look beyond their degree and focus on differentiating themselves from the competition when they graduate.

-As mentioned in my Business Insider articles, one can do so through good internships; mastery of valuable skills; interesting extracurriculars and community service.
+One can do so through good internships; mastery of valuable skills; interesting extracurriculars and community service.

 Gone are the days where the top competitive firms ask fresh graduates for their O level and A level results (though the backward ones still do), now these companies ask for internship records and look out for instances where you participate in serving the community, Given the higher expectations required of us, I think it is simply ridiculous when people call graduates these days the “strawberry generation“.